-The key matter for consideration, therefore, for Walker J was whether the decision to agree to the Ali Mudharaba was religiously-based, or was it the influence of the relationship.
-In other words, what this appears to mean is that if the decision was based on faith, then the agreement should stand.
-Thus, for her Honour, the question as to whether and to what degree “a faith-based decision explains an otherwise inexplicable transaction for the purposes of a claim of rescission is, at first blush, troubling.”
-Such a view echoes the discomfort of Lord Simonds mentioned earlier in the case of Gilmour, because Walker J observed that she must adopt an “inherently secular view” (Fa’agutu at [107] in order to assess the benchmark for an agreement that needs to be addressed.
-That being whether the agreement is one that is “reasonably accounted for on the ground of friendship, relationship, charity or other ordinary motives on which ordinary [people] act.”
-(Fa’agutu at [107], citing Allcard v Skinner at 100).
+The key matter for consideration, therefore, for Walker J was whether the decision to agree to the Ali Mudharaba was religiously-based, or instead whether it was caused by the influence of the relationship.
+If the decision was based on faith, then the agreement should stand.
+Thus, for her Honour, the question as to whether and to what degree “a faith-based decision explains an otherwise inexplicable transaction for the purposes of a claim of rescission is, at first blush, troubling” (at [107]).
+Such a view echoes the discomfort of Lord Simonds in Gilmour, above, because Walker J observed that she must adopt an “inherently secular view” (at [107]) in order to assess the benchmark for an agreement that needs to be addressed.
+That benchmark is whether the agreement is one that is “reasonably accounted for on the ground of friendship, relationship, charity or other ordinary motives on which ordinary [people] act” (at [107], citing Allcard v Skinner at 100).

-Thus the two worlds of the secular and the religious collide, and a secular approach is likely the preferred approach when considering a legal matter but how can this be reconciled when it is apparent that there is a religious matter at the heart of the concern?
-In answer to this challenging issue, Walker J said that this “unease can be put to one side because any religious motivation was influenced by Mr Derhamy’s own conviction that what Mr Ali was seeking was a righteous path.”
-(Fa’agutu at [108].
-In other words, it was sufficient that Mr Derhamy arranged the agreement and he benefited personally as a result of that agreement.
-It mattered not that he may not have been seen to have harassed or pestered the couple, rather all that was relevant was that he took part actively in the arrangement.
-Of relevance is the fact that Mr Derhamy did not recommend that the couple sought independent legal advice.
-This was in spite of the fact that a characteristic of Mudhuraba is that each party to it must fully comprehend and affirm that they understand it, and what their actions will entail by agreeing to it.
-As a result, Walker J confirmed that the couple entered the agreement under undue influence and consequently it should be set aside.
-(Fa’agutu at [109] – [112].
-Thus, religion may have underpinned Mr Ali’s desire to enter the transaction, but a secular legal construct determined Mr Derhamy’s undue influence, thus the secular and the religious are distanced in legal terms.
+Thus, the two worlds of the secular and the religious collide, and a secular approach is likely the preferred approach when considering a legal matter but how can this be reconciled when it is apparent that there is a religious matter at the heart of the concern?
+In answer to this challenging issue, Walker J said that this “unease can be put to one side because any religious motivation was influenced by Mr Derhamy’s own conviction that what Mr Ali was seeking was a righteous path” (at [108]).
+It was sufficient that Mr Derhamy arranged the agreement and he benefited personally as a result of that agreement.
+It mattered not that he may not have harassed or pestered the couple.
+Rather all that was relevant was that he took an active part in the arrangement.
+Of relevance is the fact that Mr Derhamy did not recommend that the couple sought independent legal advice, despite it being characteristic of a Mudhuraba that each party must fully comprehend and affirm that they understand it, and the consequences of agreeing to it.
+As a result, Walker J confirmed that the couple entered the agreement under undue influence and it should be set aside.
+While religion may have underpinned Mr Ali’s desire to enter the transaction, a secular legal construct determined Mr Derhamy’s undue influence, thus the secular and the religious are distanced in legal terms.

-The next issue for Walker J to address was whether Mr Derhamy, inter alia, exercised an unfair advantage through an unconscientious use powers such that the court should intervene through its equitable jurisdiction.
-As noted earlier, unconscionable conduct differs legally from undue influence although there are similarities as both relate to consent, thus where there is unconscionable conduct, a court may intervene because there was not true consent, and in undue influence, consent is negated because of the influence.
+The next issue for Walker J to address was whether Mr Derhamy exercised an unfair advantage through an unconscientious use of powers such that the Court should intervene through its equitable jurisdiction.
+As noted earlier, unconscionable conduct differs legally from undue influence although there are similarities as both relate to consent.
+Where there is unconscionable conduct, a court may intervene because there was not true consent, and in undue influence, consent is negated because of the influence.